Eldrams/Track-my-data/README.md

 - JavaScript

-- noSql database (Firebase)
+- noSQL database (Firebase)

-- GET reequests to a RESTful API
+- GET images from Unsplash RESTful API for backgrounds

-GET images from unsplash RESTful API for background
+Approach:

 Defining a single purpose of each global callback